Mikhail Bezverkhny: Life and career

 In 1978 he was barred from leaving the USSR.
 In February 1990 he settled in Belgium.
 Since October 1992, Bezverkhny has been a member of the Shostakovich Trio, and his recordings for Melodya and Deutsche Grammophon now number more than forty.
 During all these years he has been very intensely active as a violinist, a violist, a composer, a director and an actor.
 He also worked several times with Latvian-American conductor Imant Kotsinsh (now Imant Airea).
 They recorded pieces by several composers which includes Spohr and Mendelssohn.
 Currently he is teacher at the Royal Conservatory of Ghent.
-His students include amongst others Dmitri Berlinsky.
+His students include amongst others Yoris Jarzynski and Dmitri Berlinsky.

 As a composer, he wrote a virtuoso Suite Gambrinus for violin and piano.

+Long after settling in Belgium, he finally returned to painting in 2007.
+More than 30 of his works are now in private collections in Belgium, Germany, France, Portugal, Russia, Belarus, the Czech Republic, Monaco, Israel, Mallorca and Vatican City.

+Since his retirement in 2012, Bezverkhny occasionally plays as a busker in Ghent, where he studies concert pieces.
+In 2019, he protested for more than 9 months against the sale of St. Annes Church in Ghent to supermarket chain Delhaize.
+He was supported in this struggle by a group of local residents and by Sigiswald Kuijken.
+When it became clear that he would lose the battle, he placed signs throughout Ghent with the text Barbarians are coming, but sheep remain silent.
+People of Ghent, you have lost your fighting spirit.
+I quit.
+Mikhail.

+As of 2024, Bezverkhny lives out of his car and a couple of defunct caravans.
+Although he would be entitled to social housing, he refuses it.